 A Cleveland College of Art and Design (CCAD) graduate, who now runs a successful business producing props and scenery for TV, film and stage clients around the country, has provided a festive and fun work experience for the current and next generation of prop makers and designers.

-37-year-old Billy Cessford, who graduated from the specialist art and design college in 2012 with a first class degree in Entertainment Design Crafts (now Production Design for Stage and Screen), secured a project to create an alternative to ‘Santa’s Grotto’ for a large shopping centre, and offered the opportunity for both freelance work and work experience for former graduates and first year students from the BA (Hons) Production Design for Stage and Screen (PDSS) programme.
+37-year-old Billy Cessford, who graduated from the specialist art and design college in 2012 with a first class degree in Entertainment Design Crafts (now Production Design for Stage and Screen), was commissioned to build an alternative to ‘Santa’s Grotto’ for a large shopping centre.
+The concept was developed by Leeds and London marketing agency Bewonder*, who worked with Newcastle experiential marketing agency Independent Events to brief Billy.

 Taking place at the CCAD’s Bus Shed sound and production stage facility in Hartlepool, the large-scale set was created from scratch using polystyrene blocks which were carved to create the cave-like interior of a mine.